 Bellevue Hospital provided health care for a large Jewish patient population.
-In 1926 an observer reported that the average number of Jewish patients annually admitted to the wards was about six thousand.45 Volunteers from the Free Synagogue assisted social service director Mary E. Wadley with Yiddish- speaking patients.46 In 1933, the Social Service Board of the Free Synagogue conducted 11,875 interviews with Jewish patients.47 In the first quarter of 1940 alone, the Free Synagogue ministered to 2,045 Jewish patients in the wards.48 In 1945, approximately
+In 1926, an observer reported that on the average about six thousand Jewish patients annually were admitted to the wards.45 Volunteers from the Free Synagogue assisted social service director Mary E. Wadley with Yiddish- speaking patients.46 In 1933, the Social Service Board of the Free Synagogue conducted 11,875 interviews with Jewish patients.47 In the first quarter of 1940 alone, the Free Synagogue ministered to 2,045 Jewish patients in the wards.48 In 1945, approximately 3,000 patients admitted to Bellevue were Jewish.49 In 1947, 2,301 Jewish patients were admitted to the psychiatric wards.50 One observer in 1956 wrote that in one year, 12 percent of the patients at Bellevue Hospital were

-3,000 patients admitted to Bellevue were Jewish.49 In 1947, 2,301 Jewish patients were admitted to the psychiatric wards.50 One observer in 1956 wrote that in one year, 12 percent of the patients at Bellevue Hospital were Jewish.51 While most non-Jewish hospitals did not have Jewish trustees on their boards, Bellevue Hospital had Jewish trustees from the start.52
+Jewish.51 While most non-Jewish hospitals did not have Jewish trustees on their boards, Bellevue Hospital had Jewish trustees from the start.52

 Bellevue Hospital also provided health care services for incarcerated patients.
-According to a report in 1956, Bellevue received around 1,500 prisoners each year.53
+According to a 1956 report, Bellevue received around 1,500 prisoners each year.53

-Thus, from its inception, Bellevue Hospital provided medical services to a culturally diverse and economically disadvantaged population with a wide range of social problems.
+Thus, from its inception, Bellevue Hospital provided medical services to a culturally and economically diverse population with a wide range of social problems.

+CHAPTER FOUR

-CHAPTER FOUR - THE STAFF
+THE STAFF

 Today the Bellevue Hospital social work department is staffed with over one hundred professionally trained and duly licensed social workers.
-Yet at the time of its founding, and for decades after, the duties of a social worker were performed not by professional social workers, but exclusively by nurses.
+Yet, at the time of its founding, and for decades after, the duties of a social worker were performed not by professional social workers, but exclusively by nurses.
 Bellevue's first director of social services, Mary E. Wadley, was a public school nurse.
 Indeed, the history of nursing and social work is so closely intertwined that one cannot be discussed without mentioning the other.

 For much of Bellevue's history there was no professional nursing staff.
-The care of the patients was entrusted to male and female prisoners from the penitentiary who, according to one account, were mostly rough and rude characters, the dregs of the worse element in a rapidly growing city.
+The care of the patients was entrusted to male and female prisoners from the penitentiary.
+They were, according to one account, mostly rough and rude characters, the dregs of the worst element in a rapidly growing city.
 The majority of them, too, were foreigners.
-The patients always had one continuous grievance against the nurses.
-Whisky and spirits seldom reached their bedsides.1
+The patients always had one continuous grievance against the nurses: whisky and spirits seldom reached their bedsides.1

-The patients who suffered the most were the female patients waiting to give birth.
+Female patients waiting to give birth were especially at risk.
 At one point, the death rate for women confined in the maternity ward was 60 to 70 percent.
 The cause of death was septicemia.
 One commentator observed: "It was almost a sentence of death to become a mother at that institution [Bellevue]."
-After the maternity department was moved to Blackwell's Island (later known as Welfare Island, today known as Roosevelt Island) where the women were temporarily sheltered in tents and then in isolated pavilions, the death rate dropped to almost nothing.2 (However, according to another account, after the maternity ward was moved to Blackwell's Island, the mortality rate soon exceeded that at Bellevue Hospital, the project was abandoned, and the obstetrics department was moved to a building on East 26th Street in Manhattan, which became known as the Emergency Hospital.)3
+After the maternity department was moved to Blackwell's Island (later known as Welfare Island, today known as Roosevelt Island)

+where the women were temporarily sheltered in tents and then in isolated pavilions, the death rate dropped to almost nothing.2 (However, according to another account, after the maternity ward was moved to Blackwell's Island, the mortality rate soon exceeded that at Bellevue Hospital, and subsequently the project was abandoned and the obstetrics department was moved to a building on East 26th Street in Manhattan, which became known as the Emergency Hospital.)3